Quick Answer: Why is your content not getting reach?

 What Does “Content Reach” Mean Today?

-This means looking beyond traditional metrics.
-Historically, reach was defined by page-one Google rankings or how many followers saw your social media post.
+This means looking beyond traditional vanity metrics.
+Historically, reach was defined by page-one Google rankings or how many followers saw your social media post in their chronological feed.
 Today, reach is defined by AI citation share (how often an AI model uses your content as a source) and algorithmic distribution (how platforms push your content to non-followers based on engagement velocity).

 3 Reasons Your Website Content Is Losing Search Traffic